glycerine/rbook/README.md

 installation
 =============

+System: developed under linux.
+Also works under MacOS.
+Windows support has not yet been implemented.

 Preparation: (Xvfb are x11vnc are no longer the defaults; but are supported so we build against them).
 ~~~
 apt install Xvfb x11vnc icewm